Skip to main content

 Warnings: import succeeds with a note

 These are non-fatal.
-The theme still imports and activates, but a message appears below the buttons listing anything worth checking.
+The theme still imports and activates, but a message appears below the buttons listing anything worth a look.

-• Unknown tokens — the tokens object contains keys that Daintree doesn't recognize.
+• Unknown tokens: the tokens object contains keys Daintree doesn't recognize.
 These are silently ignored.
-This can happen when importing a theme from a newer version of Daintree into an older one.
+It usually happens when you import a theme from a newer version of Daintree into an older one.

-• Contrast issues — certain text/surface color combinations don't meet WCAG contrast ratios.
-Daintree checks key pairs like text-primary on surface colors (4.5:1 minimum), text-secondary on panels (3.0:1 minimum), and terminal foreground on terminal background.
-Low-contrast themes will still import but may be difficult to read.
+• Contrast issues: certain text/surface color combinations don't meet WCAG contrast ratios.
+Daintree checks key pairs: text-primary on surface colors (4.5:1 minimum), text-secondary on panels (3.0:1 minimum), and terminal foreground on terminal background.
+Low-contrast themes still import, but may be hard to read.

 Sharing Themes

 Theme sharing is file-based and works with any transfer method.
-Export a .json file, send it via Slack, email, or commit it to a repo, and the recipient imports it.
-An exported file can be re-imported without any data loss, so round-tripping works cleanly.
+Export a .json file, send it over Slack or email or commit it to a repo, and the recipient imports it.
+An exported file can be re-imported without data loss, so round-tripping works cleanly.

-Built-in themes are fully exportable, which makes them a great starting point for team themes.
-Export a built-in, adjust the accent colors and surfaces to match your team's branding, and distribute the file.
+Built-in themes are fully exportable, which makes them a good starting point for team themes.
+Export a built-in, adjust the accent and surface colors to match your team's branding, and distribute the file.
 Everyone imports the same file and gets an identical setup.

 Imported themes appear in the auto-switching picker and the random shuffle pool alongside the built-in options.